coveo/source.coveo.com/_posts/2021-06-21-UI-testing-booster-pack.md

 ```

 The above assertion is a lot stronger since it validates what the user really sees.
 We could refactor the component to use any library and the test would still pass, as long as the functionnality is preserved.
 Yes the `<Provider>` would probably have to be removed, but it wouldn't hurt the test's logic to leave it there as well.

+For this specific test case, redux is an implementation detail, but is not always the case!
+The redux state can rightfully be one of the outputs, or side-effects, that require to be tested.
+We could imagine a component who's redux state is depended on by multiple other components.
+A change in the way this component's state is handled could mean a breakage for these dependents.
+In this situation, we should create a separate test case to validate that side effect independantly.
+Doing so allows us to test the UI in the best way possible while providing a guarantee that all expected side-effects are preserved in a clearer way.

 Pushing the doubt further: what if a new intern (I always imagine an intern in those scenarios 😄) breaks the `Counter`'s logic so that when pressing on the "+" button, it doesn't increment more than once anymore.
 So from 0 it goes to 1, then stays at 1 when clicking on "+" again.
 Our current test wouldn't pick up on that breaking of functionality, leading to a false positive.